bufbuild/docs.buf.build/docs/reference/workspaces.md

 ## Multiple module operations

-If the input for the command is a directory containing a `buf.work.yaml` file, the command will act upon all of the modules defined in the `buf.work.yaml`.
+If the input for the command is a directory containing a `buf.work.yaml` file, the command acts upon all of the modules defined in the `buf.work.yaml`.

 For example, suppose that we update both the `paymentapis` and `petapis` directories with some `lint` failures,